hashicorp/vault/website/source/docs/commands/help.html.md

 Paths are the parameters used for `vault read`, `vault write`, etc. An example path is `secret/foo`, or `aws/config/root`.
 The paths available depend on the mounted secret backends.
-Because of this, the interactive help is an indispensible tool to finding what paths are supported.
+Because of this, the interactive help is an indispensable tool to finding what paths are supported.

 To discover what paths are supported, use `vault help <mount point>`.
 For example, if you mounted the AWS secret backend, you can use